Get the e-book:

 “We can’t hear you back here!” a man shouted.

-He leaned across Niki to whisper, “Prima asked the Hispanic families to meet her on the side where she’ll interpret for Jay.”
+He leaned across Niki and tapped Aahana’s leg again.
+“Prima asked the Hispanic families to meet her on the side.
+She’s going to interpret for Jay.”

 * * *